ETS2 (buildings, road transport and additional sectors (other small industry))

 How do I register as a Regulated Entity?

-A short guidance document has been created to assist the Regulated Entities in registering with the National Competent Authority.
-The NCA will then provide you with access to the EU ETS Reporting Tool which is the platform where the Monitoring Plan will be submitted.
+A short set of instructions have been created to assist the Regulated Entities in initially registering with the National Competent Authority.
+The NCA will then provide you with access to the EU ETS Reporting Tool which is the platform where both the Monitoring Plan and the ETS2 GHG permit application will be submitted.

 Guidance for initial set-up on EU-ETS Reporting for ETS2